AndyJZhao/GLEM/README.md

 ## Overview
 The proposed GLEM framework trains GNN and LM separately in a variational EM
-framework: In E-step, an LM is trained towards predicting both the gold and GNN predicted pseudolabels; In M-step, a GNN is trained by predicting LM-inferenced pseudo-labels using the embeddings and labels predicted by LM.
+framework: In E-step, an LM is trained towards predicting both the gold and GNN predicted pseudolabels; In M-step, a GNN is trained by predicting both the gold and GNN predicted pseudolabels.

 <img src="Framework.jpg" width="80%" height="80%">